 Trading requires skill at reading the markets and at managing your own anxieties.

 It’s pretty obvious that Ed Seykota’s trading strategies are all about trend following.
-If you want to read more about Ed Seykota you can do that on this link.
+If you want to read more about Ed Seykota quotes and Ed Seykota trading strategies you can do that on this link.